 The album opens with Harris’ 11-minute epic Sign Of The Cross, the moodiest and most atmospheric Maiden opener since Moonchild on the Seventh Son Of A Seventh Son album in 1988.
 A long intro of Gregorian chants, nearly whispered vocals and delicate strings establishes a compelling vibe, before the band launches into a familiar Maiden gallop as the verse kicks in.
 The immediate impression of Bayley is that he works hard, clearly possessing a much more limited range than Dickinson but making up for it with effort and determination.

-However, two aspects of the song are disconcerting: Firstly, Harris and Green’s production is mostly crisp and clear, but the guitars seem to lack power and presence, being reduced to a faint hiss next to the comparatively overloud drums of Nicko McBrain.
-Secondly, Bayley sometimes strays out of tune, being pitched too sharp on occasion.
+However, two aspects of the song are disconcerting: First, Harris and Green’s production is mostly crisp and clear, but the guitars seem to lack power and presence, being reduced to a faint hiss next to the comparatively overloud drums of Nicko McBrain.
+Second, Bayley sometimes strays out of tune, being pitched too sharp on occasion.
 These problems are exacerbated as the album unfolds.

 The Gers and Harris composition Lord Of The Flies follows, but its surprisingly poppy chorus is the first clear instance of under-production that hinders the music.
 Bayley’s lower range is unable to reach the energy level that could lift the track (Dickinson would tellingly pitch it an octave higher when he performed it on a later tour) and the lack of a proper vocal production leaves him exposed.